open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Optional parameters

 - `endTime`, the timestamp to set as Span's end time.
+If not provided, implementation MUST take the current timestamp to set as `Span`'s end time.

 This API MUST be non-blocking.